-The Company reviews all known relationships and transactions in which the Company and its directors and executive officers or their immediate family members are participants to determine whether they qualify for disclosure as a transaction with related persons under Item 404(d) of Regulation S-K of the Exchange Act.
+The Company reviews all known relationships and transactions in which the Company and its Directors and executive officers or their immediate family members are participants to determine whether they qualify for disclosure as a transaction with related persons under Item 404(d) of Regulation S-K of the Exchange Act.
 We screen for these relationships and transactions through the annual circulation of a D&O Questionnaire to each member of the Board and each of our officers who is a reporting person under Section 16 of the Exchange Act.
 The D&O Questionnaire contains questions intended to identify related persons and transactions between the Company and related persons.
-The Company's Code of Business Conduct and Ethics requires that any situation that presents an actual or potential conflict between a director, officer or employee's personal interest and the interests of the Company must be reported to the Company's General Counsel or, in the case of reports by directors, to the Chair of the Company's Audit Committee.
+The Company's Code of Business Conduct and Ethics requires that any situation that presents an actual or potential conflict between a Director, officer or employee's personal interest and the interests of the Company must be reported to the Company's Chief Legal Officer or, in the case of reports by Directors, to the Chair of the Company's Audit Committee.
 Generally, any related-party transaction that would require disclosure pursuant to Item 404 of Regulation S-K would require prior approval.
-Any waivers from these requirements that are granted for the benefit of the Company's directors or executive officers must be granted by the Board.
+Any waivers from these requirements that are granted for the benefit of the Company's Directors or executive officers must be granted by the Board.

-Except as described in this Proxy Statement, no (i) officer, director, promoter or affiliate of the Company, (ii) proposed director of the Company, or (iii) associate or affiliate of any of the foregoing persons, has had any material interest, direct or indirect, in any transaction during the two fiscal years ended December 31, 2022 and 2021 or in any proposed transaction which has materially affected or would materially affect the Company or its subsidiaries.
+Except as described in this Proxy Statement, no (i) officer, Director, promoter or affiliate of the Company, (ii) proposed Director of the Company, or (iii) associate or affiliate of any of the foregoing persons, has had any material interest, direct or indirect, in any transaction during the two fiscal years ended December 31, 2023 and 2022 or in any proposed transaction which has materially affected or would materially affect the Company or its subsidiaries.

-On May 17, 2017, the Board appointed Robert W. Kirkwood to the Board of Directors of the Company.
+On May 17, 2017, the Board appointed Robert W. Kirkwood to the Board of the Company.

 Mr. Kirkwood is a principal of the Kirkwood Companies, including Kirkwood Oil and Gas LLC, Wesco Operating, Inc., and United Nuclear LLC ("United Nuclear").
-United Nuclear, owns a 19% interest in the Company's Arkose Mining Venture, while the Company owns the remaining 81%.
+United Nuclear owns a 19% interest in the Company's Arkose Mining Venture, while the Company owns the remaining 81%.
 The Company acts as manager of the Arkose Mining Venture and has management and control over operations carried out by the Arkose Mining Venture.
 The Arkose Mining Venture is a contractual joint venture governed by a venture agreement dated as of January 15, 2008 entered into by Uranerz Energy Company (a subsidiary of the Company) and United Nuclear (the "Venture Agreement").

-United Nuclear contributed \$0.13 million to the expenses of the Arkose Joint Venture based on the approved budget for the twelve months ended December 31, 2022.
+United Nuclear contributed \$0.08 million, \$0.13 million and \$0.31 million to the expenses of the Arkose Joint Venture based on the approved budget for the years ended December 31, 2023, 2022 and 2021, respectively.